 Best Time to Visit Coimbra

-If you need reliable internet during your holiday and don’t want to rely on temperamental public Wi-FI, I suggest checking out Airalo.
+If you need reliable internet during your holiday and donโt want to rely on temperamental public Wi-FI, I suggest checking out Airalo.
 This company offers E-SIM cards which can be used in 200 countries.
 My husband and I have personally used Airalo and found the E-SIMs very easy to set up and use.
 We had no issues surfing the net, using Google Maps and making online reservations.
-They’re good for the wallet AND the environment; no more high roaming costs or physical SIM cards which often get thrown away after a trip.
 Airalo offers E-SIM cards for 7, 15 or 30 days, with a variety of data packages, making them perfect for long and short trips!

 Ciao for now